Hunter Education Requirements for North Dakota

 There are two types of hunter education courses offered by the North Dakota Game and Fish Department:

 - Traditional Hunter Education: 14-hour course taught entirely in the classroom.
+Age requirement - Calendar year in which student turns 11.

 Courses focus on safety, ethics, laws and regulations, landowner relations, wildlife identification and conservation.